Easy-Bake Oven: Kenner versions

 The Easy-Bake Oven was introduced in 1963 by Kenner Products, a Cincinnati, Ohio-based toy company.
 The idea for the Easy Bake Oven came from Norman Shapiro, Kenner's sales manager in New York.
 He was inspired by the ovens that New York street vendors used to bake pretzels, and suggested to Kenner executives that the company make a toy version of the appliance.
 Spearheaded by research and development vice-president James Kuhn, with major contributions from Ronald Howes, the Kenner team iterated on the idea.
 The original Kenner Easy-Bake Oven was heated by two 100-watt incandescent light bulbs, one above the food tray and one below.
 The idea was that the cake would bake more quickly and evenly if heated from both sides.
 Later models used only one bulb, leveraging convection from better interior heating dynamics to achieve the same results.

 The original oven came in a pale yellow or turquoise, and was designed to resemble a conventional oven.
 The design changed many times over the years.
-An updated "Premier" model, available in avocado green (common shade for kitchen appliances at the time, now almost a cultural cliché) or red, was released in 1969, followed by a "Mod" model in yellow or light green in 1971.
+An updated "Premier" model, available in avocado green (a common shade for kitchen appliances at the time, now almost a cultural cliché) or red, was released in 1969, followed by a "Mod" model in yellow or light green in 1971.
 A more recent model resembled a microwave oven.

 A one-of-a-kind model was presented to the winner of the 5,000,000th Easy-Bake Oven Sweepstakes in 1972.

 Kenner licensed the Easy-Bake Oven to international markets.
 Japan represented a significant opportunity for Kenner.
 The toy oven was licensed to Nakajima Corporation, which sold its version as Margaret's Cooking Oven.